obonaventure/cnp3/book/transport/tcp.rst

 :rfc:`793` also defines two special options that must be supported by all TCP implementations.
 The first option is `End of option`.
 It is encoded as a single byte having value `0x00` and can be used to ensure that the TCP header extension ends on a 32 bits boundary.
 The `No-Operation` option, encoded as a single byte having value `0x01`, can be used when the TCP header extension contains several TCP options that should be aligned on 32 bits boundaries.
 All other options [#ftcpoptions]_ are encoded by using the TLV format.

-.. sidebar:: The robustness principle
+.. note:: The robustness principle

  The handling of the TCP options by TCP implementations is one of the many applications of the `robustness principle` which is usually attributed to `Jon Postel`_ and is often quoted as `"Be liberal in what you accept, and conservative in what you send"` :rfc:`1122`